PoomSmart/CAHighFPS/README.md

 This is where CAHighFPS enforces the value of `preferredFramesPerSecond` to be `0`.

+### Preferred Framerate Range

+Introduced in [iOS 15](https://developer.apple.com/documentation/quartzcore/cadisplaylink/3875343-preferredframeraterange?language=objc), this is now their main way of dictating the effective FPS.
+As we want to ensure the maximum FPS, the `maximum` and `preferred` properties of `CAFrameRateRange` can just be `120`.
+The devices that support up to 60 FPS will only go up to 60 FPS.

 ## Part 2: CAMetalLayer

 Metal has been a thing since iOS 8.
 While I played around games that use Metal engine, I noticed that the FPS doesn't go up to 120 FPS on the 120 Hz display.
 Then, through using FLEX, I discovered a pair of properties that need to be set as follows: